josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

    `- Banned IP list:
 ```

-Now open another terminal, and try and fail to login with ssh.
+Now open another terminal, and fail to login with ssh.
 You will see the count going up in real time.
 Now stop doing that, you are going to get yourself banned!
-Fail2Ban will add a `iptables` rule and you will be out.
+Fail2Ban will add an `iptables` rule and you will be out.

 #### Setup